ProcessingHub enables bulk processing in FinDock, from bulk collection runs to bank statement parsing.

 - In the Group Id drop-down list, select the ProcessingHub File Exchange Group you just created.

-At this point you can also define other settings related to the ProcessingEngine.
+At this point you can also define other settings related to ProcessingHub.

-- Set the Overpaid Installment Handling and Overpaid Installment Handling options as need, or if you are unsure, leave the defaults.
+- Set the Overpaid Installment Handling and Overpaid Installment Handling options as needed.
+If you are unsure, leave the defaults as is.

-- Configure the Bulk API batch sizes and concurrency modes separately for Installment, Payment and Transaction objects if necessary.
-You can also specify the default batch size for other objects.
-If you are unsure, leave the default as is.
+- Configure the Bulk API batch sizes and concurrency modes if necessary.
+If you are unsure, leave the defaults as is.

 - Click Save to store the settings.